Laws & Fines

 Jail

-- Contact staff through the official appeal process
+- Contact staff on the Discord

 - Staff decisions on appeals are final

-Escalating Penalties
+Escalating penalties

-- Plot eviction — removal from a rented or purchased plot for violations committed on that land
+- Plot eviction.
+Removal from a rented or purchased plot, for violations committed on that land.

-- Job restriction — temporary suspension from job wage earning for economic crimes
+- Job restriction.
+Temporary suspension from job wage earning, for economic crimes.

 To report an in-game crime: